taurusou/lunar_lander_project/references/README.md

 ## Local course materials

 The course-provided `cartpole-updated.ipynb` and `RLenvsetup.md` files remain in the parent course folder.
-They are not copied into this repository, because the CartPole notebook is a reference rather than part of the final implementation and the setup guide is dated April 2020.
+They are not copied into this repository, because the CartPole notebook is a reference rather than part of the final implementation.

-Add every tutorial, repository, video, or article consulted during the project to this file and cite it in the final report.
+The tutorials, repositories, and documentation used during this project are listed here and cited in the final report.